hakuhodo-technologies/scope-rl/docs/quickstart.rst

 :class:`obp.ope.OffPolicyEvaluation` class summarizes and compares the estimation results of various OPE estimators.
 It also provides some functions for OPS from several candidate policies.

-A formal quickstart example with RTBGym is available at `[quickstart] <https://github.com/negocia-inc/offlinegym/blob/main/examples/quickstart>`_.
+A formal quickstart example with RTBGym is available `[here] <https://github.com/negocia-inc/offlinegym/blob/main/examples/quickstart>`_.